Frequently Asked Questions

 Financial Aid Questions

-The disbursement of your student loans will coincide with the date the loans are certified by Financial Aid.
-Please contact the Financial Aid department at (573) 681-6156 for more specific information about your disbursement dates.
+The disbursement of your student loans will coincide with the date the loans are certified by Financial Aid Counselor.
+Please contact the Office of Student Financial Services at (573) 681-6156 for more specific information about your disbursement dates.
 You may access the general refund schedule online here.

 Student Loans taken out for one semester only must be paid in two installments.
 For example, if you requested a loan for the fall semester only, it will be disbursed by the lender in two payments.

 You will receive a refund if the financial aid you receive is greater than the charges on your student account.
 You may also receive a refund if you drop a class within the refund period or if you have overpaid.
-The first refunds each semester are generally available on Friday of the second week of the semester.
+The first refund dates are available online here.
 However, that date can fluctuate if there is a school holiday or other closing during the first two weeks.
-Payments made to Lincoln University by credit card will be refunded by credit card.
-In other words, if you paid for your classes with a credit card and then dropped one of the classes within the refund period, creating a credit balance on your student account, your refund would be made to your credit card.
-Refunds of payments made via Nelnet/FACTS will be made by check.

 Financial Aid can provide you with information about your financial aid awards including grants, scholarships, and student loans.
-Please contact Financial Aid at (573) 681-6156 with questions about your financial aid.
+Please contact Office of Student Financial Services at (573) 681-6156 with questions about your financial aid.

 Paying for College Questions